We’re Here to Help!

 Sports Participation Requirements & Fees

-Student athletes must have no more than one D and no F’s, and maintain a GPA of at least a 2.0, evaluated on a weekly and quarterly basis.
+Student-athletes must have no more than one D and no F’s, and maintain a GPA of at least 2.0, evaluated on a weekly and quarterly basis.

 We want all CCA students to be able to participate in sports.
-If money is an issue for your family, please contact Zach Johnson.
+If money is an issue for your family, don’t hesitate to get in touch with Marianne Quaile.

 All student-athletes and their parents/guardians agree to support and uphold the policies in the Athletics Handbook.